 Refer them to a speech therapist, avoid interrupting them when they are talking, display high level of patience, pay attention to all their needs, demonstrate various concepts and give them clear instructions.
-Economics for Rwanda Schools Teacher's Guide Senior Six

 Learners with behavioural disorders

 Learners with behavioural disorders do not conform to the expected kind of behaviour laid down in school rules and regulations.
 They may show behaviour disorder such as: truancy, stealing, failure to complete tasks, disrupting lessons through playing, fighting others, etc.